Jeremy Hunt's conference antics earn him a cold shoulder from the Tories

 While the remark was also well received by party activists in the hall, others were less impressed.

 Donald Tusk, the president of the European council, said that when the foreign secetary compared the EU to the Soviet Union, he was being “unwise” and “insulting”.

 Closer to home, Tory donor Alexander Temerko said: “I think Jeremy doesn’t know what the Soviet Union was.
 His comparison is very incorrect.”

 Various Tory MPs were also known to be deeply unimpressed, with POLITICO’s Tom McTague tweeting the verdict from one of their number who reckoned that Hunt had blown his leadership chances.

 And then came the coup de grâce.
-The Conservatives posted transcripts of almost every cabinet minister of state’s conference speech on their press website.
+The Conservatives posted transcripts of almost every cabinet minister’s conference speech on their press website.
 But Hunt’s speech was conspicuously absent.
 Almost as if they were embarrassed…

 In retrospect, if Hunt wanted to do a bit of EU-bashing, perhaps he should have been more like Dominic Raab who went with a less offensive: “If the EU want a deal, they need to get serious.
 And they need to do it now.”

 At the end of conference, while Hunt’s odds on being next Tory leader went up to 9/1 with Bet365, the same bookies cut Raab’s odds to 10/1.